 Relocation of Children

 Illinois Child Relocation – Custody Attorneys Protecting Your Parental Rights

 Trusted child relocation and custody law firm

 For a parent who is (or was) married to the other parent of a child, a court in Illinois must grant permission to relocate that child more than 25 miles (50 miles if you live outside of Cook, DuPage, Lake, Kane, Will or McHenry County).
 The Cook County child custody attorneys of Gordon & Perlut, LLC can help you sort out the difficult legal aspects of a proposed child relocation and protect the best interests of you and your children.

 Section 609.2 of the Illinois Marriage and Dissolution of Marriage Act guides the court, and a parent may seek to relocate a child more than 25 miles both during a divorce or afterward.
 Section 600(g) of the Illinois Marriage and Dissolution of Marriage Act defines relocation as:

-A change of residence from the child’s current primary residence located in county of Cook, DuPage, Kane, Lake, McHenry, or Will to a new residence within this State that is more than 25 miles from the child’s current residence or a change in residence which is outside of the borders of Illinois and is more than 25 miles from the child’s current primary residence.
+A change of residence from the child’s current primary residence located in the county of Cook, DuPage, Kane, Lake, McHenry, or Will to a new residence within this State that is more than 25 miles from the child’s current residence or a change in a residence which is outside of the borders of Illinois and is more than 25 miles from the child’s current primary residence.
 750 ILCS 5/600(g)

 Your divorce attorney can help you get a better grasp of how the statute may apply to your individual circumstances